U.S. set to grant automakers a lifeline -- but no bailout

 "I'm working with four middle-market suppliers - $150 million in revenue to about $400 million in revenue - and most of these companies are not all that well capitalized," Steve Wybo, auto group practice leader for restructuring consultancy Conway MacKenzie, told Reuters.

-RoMan Manufacturing Inc is a family owned manufacturer of transformers and glass molding equipment for automakers and other industries based in Grand Rapid, Michigan.
+RoMan Manufacturing Inc, based in Grand Rapids, Michigan, is a family-owned manufacturer of transformers and glass molding equipment for automakers and other industries.
 Co-owner Bob Roth said its balance sheet is "rock solid," but he is clamping down on spending as he sees other manufacturers pleading for relief from bank loans.

-(Reporting By David Shepardson in Washington and Ben Klayman in Detroit; Editing by David Gregorio)
+(Reporting by David Shepardson in Washington and Ben Klayman in Detroit; Editing by David Gregorio and Leslie Adler)

 ((benjamin.klayman@thomsonreuters.com))